-&lt;sup>248 all laws, including all subsidiary legislation, providing powers and duties on any part of LG
+252 all laws, including all subsidiary legislation, providing powers and duties on any part of LG

-&lt;sup>249 The Panel objectives recommendations were commendable but not sufficiently specific or strong enough and did not address the fundamental impediments to effective implementation of the LG Act framework.
+253 The Panel objectives recommendations were commendable but not sufficiently specific or strong enough and did not address the fundamental impediments to effective implementation of the LG Act framework.
 The Proposals, regrettably, are even weaker.
 The Panel recommendations were:

-&lt;sup>250 see for example, Local Government Act 2019 (NT) s.5
+254 see for example, Local Government Act 2019 (NT) s.5

-- 5. An LG Act objective must be added to LG Act of 14.3 (2) to provide that any advice or information presented to Council is for the purpose of placing Council in a position to make fully informed decisions when it approves or authorises a matter or action.
-Informed consent must be defined in the LG Act to mean a permission or approval is granted in full knowledge of all the relevant factors, objections, possible consequences and the possible risks and benefits, and current and future budget impacts and that the Meeting Procedure Local Law must require that the agenda includes all relevant information provided to any or all EMs outside the Council meeting about any agenda item, so the community knows all the information on which a Council bases its decisions, and that the advice to Council is full, complete, and not misleading, not dishonest and without any relevant omissions; and must include all previous Council decisions relevant to the substance of the matter. - 6.
-An amendment must be made to LG Act s.1.3(2)(b) to add the words, constructive and effective so as to provide, greater constructive and effective community participation in the decisions and affairs of local government.
+255 even if all EMs know some information or advice, does not mean Council knows that information, Council knows information only if it is in agenda or stated to Council meeting, recorded in minutes the community knows all the information on which a Council bases its decisions, and that the advice to Council is full, complete, and not misleading, not dishonest and without any relevant omissions; and must include all previous Council decisions relevant to the substance of the matter.

+256 CEOs must be required to include in agendas and minutes any questions put to any person and answers about a meeting agenda item, especially all those questions to Briefing Forums, Agenda Forums or workshops, public question time

+6. An amendment must be made to LG Act s.1.3(2)(b) to add the words, constructive and effective so as to provide, greater constructive and effective community participation in the decisions and affairs of local government.